Student Portal

 9 am-5 pm: 212-659-8805

-***At this time STMH may not be able to provide care to students not residing in NY state due to telehealth regulations that vary across states.
-Solutions to refer these students to other providers are being explored and this page will be updated as soon as more details are available.
+Telehealth: At this time STMH may not be able to provide care to students not residing in NY state due to telehealth regulations that vary across states.
+Please see the WellConnect section below if you are outside NY state.

 Trainee Health and Wellness Link